andrewcooke/choochoo/docs/impulse.md

 well... way, way back in the day I got a PhD in Astronomy, but most of my working life has been spent programming computers.
 I also like to ride my bike, when I'm not injured.

+## Appendix - An Alternative View

+The description above presents fitness (or fatigue) as the "sum" of previous efforts.
+There is a decay component, for sure, but the fundamental idea is that you keep training and it "all adds up".

+That's a little misleading.

+An equivalent way of looking at the maths is that fitness is a running average of your most recent efforts.
+So if you trained hard in the last month (or so) then your fitness is high.
+If you didn't, it's low.

+That's also a perfectly valid way of looking at things.
+Yet the two views seem to contradict each other.
+If fitness is the cumulative result of a long period of training and steady improvement, how can it be calculated from only the last month of training?

+But you cannot do a month of hard training if you have not already put in the hard work previously!

+Another way to see this is to understand training as the following
+process:

+  * You put in the hours, slowly getting better

+  * As you improve, you can do harder workouts

+  * Harder workouts give you a better fitness score

+So even though we calculate fitness as a relatively short-term average, it reflects many months of cumulative effort.

+The motivation for adding this comment came from fitting peformance data to find the time scale for fitness decay.
+I foud that the results were insensitive to my initial fitness (before i began recording data).
+This was because any initial value becomes irrelevant after a short period (some small multiple of the decay time).